jamespmernin/Rails-Ninja/README.md

   - `http://localhost:3000/dojos/1/senseis/1`
   - `http://localhost:3000/dojos/1/senseis/2`

 If you see the appropriate JSON data at each of these endpoints, congrats!
-You've completed part 1 of this lab.
-Slack your instructors and await further instruction.

-# End of Part 1

 <hr>

 # Part 2
-We're going to work through this together, so please don't work ahead on this section unless you're instructors have directed you to do so.

 We're now going to add a Student model to our database and create a `has_many :through` relationship.
 Let's get started:

 ## Add to Models